-In the search bars provided (click on Advance Search in ProQuest to get to the multiple search fields) you’ll want to enter in your desired search terms.
+In the search bars provided, (click on Advance Search in ProQuest to get to the multiple search fields) you will want to enter in your desired search terms.
 Because the literature uses various terms to describe persistence, you will want to combine multiple terms using the Boolean phrase ‘OR’.
 Using OR will expand the database search for articles including those words.

-1st Search field: doctoral OR OR grad* OR student*
+1st search field: doctoral OR phd OR grad* OR student*

 The asterisks (*) are known as truncation and they are used to search multiple word endings and spellings.
 So instead of searching just “student” adding the * searches for “student” and “students”.

 If you want your search to focus on business students, then in the search bar you would need to add quotation marks around the phrase like so: “business student*"

 If you have any additional questions, feel free to reach out to us at (434) 592-3362 or at email@example.com.